SabakiHQ/gtp/README.md

     - `err(content)` - Sends an error response with the given content.
     - `write(content)` - Writes given content to response.
     - `end(content)` - When using `write`, use this function to specify end of response.

+You can pass a string as `handler` to immediately return a response as well.

 #### `engine.start([options])`